Priscilla Kayira

 Priscilla Kayira is a Malawian radio broadcaster, presenter and a television personality.
-In 2019, Kayira was nominated the Personality of the Year along with Luna and Sharon Chirwa in UMP Media Awards.
-She won the same award in the same category in 2020 and 2022.
-She was born in Mzuzu and moved to Southern Region to purse her career.
+In 2019, Kayira was nominated the Personality of the Year along with Luna and Sharon Chirwa in UMP Media Awards.She won the same award in the same category in 2020 and 2022 and continued to win many awards as a Media personality, locally and internationally.
 She is a Tumbuka by tribe.
-Her role model was the former MBC-TV personality, Tamara Chafunya.